MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

   You can use a script block to specify the operation.
   Within the script block, use the `$_` variable to represent the current object.
   The script block is the value of the *Process* parameter.
-  The script block can contain any Windows PowerShell script.
+  The script block can contain any PowerShell script.

   For example, the following command gets the value of the **ProcessName** property of each process on the computer.